JRJurman/blue-ocean-description-htmlify-chrome-extension/README.md

 2. Open the extensions management page for your browser, most likely [chrome://extensions/](chrome://extensions/)

 3. Select `Load unpacked` at the top left, and select the package folder.
-It should now appear in your extensions with the appropriate icon and description
+It should now appear in your extensions with the appropriate icon and description.
+You may have to temporarily enable `Developer Mode` to do this.

 ![](./installation-preview.png)